brotatotes/bht-automation/bht gen 1/Matthew/Chapter 18/Matthew 18 12 bht.md

 # Matthew 18:12 Commentary Help Text

 ## BHT:
-The parable of the lost sheep beautifully illustrates God's relentless pursuit of those who are lost and astray.
-It reveals the depth of God's love and His desire to have every single one of His children back in His fold.
-The shepherd's determination to find the lost sheep teaches us the importance of valuing every individual and actively seeking out those who are lost, offering them hope and restoration.
-It reminds us of our own tendency to wander and emphasizes the need to humbly acknowledge our need for God's guidance and grace.
+This parable, disputed but pregnant in its meaning, illustrates the relentless pursuit of the Good Shepherd to recover the lost, emphasizing the value Jesus places on each individual.
+It reveals the duty of his disciples, teaching them to bear with imperfections and endeavor to bring back those who have wandered.
+The parable reflects God's unwavering love and joy upon finding the lost, highlighting His special care for even the most insignificant.
+It is a powerful reminder that no one is beyond redemption and that God's love knows no bounds.

 ## Choicest Commentary Quotes:
 ### Jamieson Fausset Brown:
 1. "This is another of those pregnant sayings which our Lord uttered more than once."
-2. "Only the object there is to show what the good Shepherd will do, when even one of His sheep is lost, to find it."
+2. "The object here is to show, when found, how reluctant He is to lose it."
-3. "Here the object is to show, when found, how reluctant He is to lose it."
+3. "The parable of the lost sheep in Matthew 18:12-14 is a delightful illustration of what the good Shepherd will do when even one of His sheep is lost."

 ### Marvin Vincent:
 1. "The text here is disputed."